 If you’re unsure about whether you have to pay NICs, contact your local Citizens Advice Bureau (CAB) for advice.

-If you’re not liable to pay NICs, you may still want to in order to safeguard or improve your benefit entitlement for the State Pension and Bereavement Benefits.
+If you’re not liable to pay NICs, you may still want to in order to safeguard or improve your benefit entitlement for the State Pension and Bereavement Support Payment.
 You can do this by paying contributions on a voluntary basis.